 Consider this passage from the Mountains of Madness:

-corresponding to fabulous prehuman spawn of Cthulhu - soon began filtering
+and probably corresponding to fabulous prehuman spawn of Cthulhu - soon

+is wrong.
 They precede even the Permian era.
 And they’re

 described as being much more like Octopi than the Moon-beasts.
 But

-nevertheless, I still hold that the Moon Beasts, with their tentacled faces, unearthly
+nevertheless, I still hold that the Moon Beasts, with their tentacled faces,

-being the incursion which ended the civilization of the
+the most recent being the incursion which ended the civilization of the

 Ghouls.
 Indeed, it is certain that there must have been later

 incursions, as it is the Cthulhu spawn brought the language of R'lyeh directly

 or indirectly to humanity.
 Certainly humans were not picking up the

 language of R'lyeh from the Great Race of Yith or the Elder Things, neither

 of which did they have any significant contact with.
 It’s possible

 But the best guess is that the R'lyeh language was transmitted by the Cthulhu